Jargon flashcards

 Emerging market

-A country that is similar to a developed market but is less advanced.
-Usually regulation and market liquidity tend to be worse than in developed markets.
+An emerging market is a country that is like a developed market (such as the US and UK) but is less advanced.
+Usually, regulation and market liquidity tend to be less developed than in developed markets.
 But, as emerging markets tend to grow faster than developed markets, they have the potential to deliver higher returns (and risk) for investors.
-Examples include China, Peru, Israel, South Korea, Indonesia, Turkey, India and Russia.
+Current examples include China and India.

 Execution-only